-The geometry package provides classes useful for many physical simulations in Euclidean spaces, like vectors and rotations in 3D, as well as a general implentation of Binary Space Partitioning Trees (BSP trees).
+The geometry package provides classes useful for many physical simulations in Euclidean spaces, like vectors and rotations in 3D, as well as on the sphere.
+It also provides a general implementation of Binary Space Partitioning Trees (BSP trees).

-Vector3D provides a simple vector type.
-One important feature is that instances of this class are guaranteed to be immutable, this greatly simplifies modelling dynamical systems with changing states: once a vector has been computed, a reference to it is known to preserve its state as long as the reference itself is preserved.
+Vector1D, Vector2D and Vector3D provide simple vector types.
+One important feature is that instances of these classes are guaranteed to be immutable, this greatly simplifies modeling dynamical systems with changing states: once a vector has been computed, a reference to it is known to preserve its state as long as the reference itself is preserved.